bradleythornton/minimal-mistakes/_posts/2017-10-02-hacking_flash.md

 Or you can simply navigate directly to the swf file (location is highlighted in green) and you can do a “File” > “Save As”

-> Side-Note: If you happen to skip the request and need to come back you can always review previous requests in the HTTP History tab.
+**Side-Note:** If you happen to skip the request and need to come back you can always review previous requests in the HTTP History tab.
+{: .notice--info}

 ## Load SWF file in Decompiler
 ***